TheGuardianWolf/Annotation-Tool/utils/linter-uoa-annotation/README.md

 This tool does not verify all data relationships due to JSON schema limitations.

+* Currently requires a rescan if the resolver is used to pick up any new errors caused by the resolution (such as constants)
 * In the people annotations, linked to entries are not verified to be doubly linked
 * In the video annotations, the frame array is not verified to contain all frame numbers between the smallest frame number and the largest
+* The resolver does not currently work since it can't resolve the constant errors

 See [Linter-UoA-Annotation#TODO](#TODO) for solution.